davidrhoden/davidrhoden-basic-netlify/notes/notes-jul-15-2024.md

 This was a suicide-by-cop, by a kid whose personality was the gun he owned (or had control of).
 If it had been Biden on that stage, he would have shot Biden.
 There was nothing personal or political about it.
 This was an attempt to create the greatest internet troll post or meme ever, or die trying.
 The kid just missed.

 It wasn't Joe Biden's fault for saying Trump should be in the "bull's eye"; nobody knew about that until the soft-spoken christo-fascist Mike Johnson mentioned it.
-It wasn't Biden's plan either.
+And this shooting wasn't Biden's plan either.
 This was a by-product of the world boys live in now.

 -----